ester-t-s/graetzlfarben/README.md

 You can preview the production build with `npm run preview`.

-> To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.
+To deploy your app, simply copy the `build` folder to your web server.

 ## Data